-We kicked off the SimScale Power Users Program a couple of weeks ago as a way to recognize our most engaged and knowledgeable SimScale users.
+A couple of weeks ago, we kicked off the SimScale Power Users Program as a way to recognize our most engaged and knowledgeable SimScale users.

-These users have been especially active in the SimScale Community and Forum, have a deep understanding of simulation on the SimScale platform, and most importantly are keen to share their expertise with all members of the SimScale Community.
+These power users have been especially active in the SimScale Community and Forum, have a deep understanding of simulation on the SimScale platform and, most importantly, are keen to share their expertise with all members of the SimScale Community.
 Feel free to reach out to them if you have any questions about using SimScale.

 “I’m Ben.
 I run a company called Custom Machines.
 My core business is industrial machine design.
-This involves mechanical design (SolidWorks), automation, data acquisition and of course engineering simulation.
+This involves mechanical design (SolidWorks), automation, data acquisition and, of course, engineering simulation.
 My flagship project is a machine that makes grain silos automatically.
-It can form a typical silo barrel, 5 m in diameter, 6 m tall in around 5 minutes.
+It can form a typical silo barrel, 5 m in diameter, 6 m tall in around five minutes.
 These days I do a lot of FEA work with strain gauge validation.

 Read an interview with Ben about using SimScale here.

 “My name is Liang.
 I used Dylan because a long time ago people generally couldn’t pronounce my name properly.
-I came to Australia 5 years ago from China for an undergrad degree in mechanical engineering.
-Now I am doing a PhD on aerodynamics and aeroacoustics at Macquarie University in Sydney with a former F1 aerodynamicist.
+I came to Australia five years ago from China for an undergrad degree in mechanical engineering.
+Now I am doing a Ph.D. on aerodynamics and aeroacoustics at Macquarie University in Sydney with a former F1 aerodynamicist.

 I like motorsport a lot.
-When I was studying I was part of the FSAE team at University of Western Australia.
-Now I am still doing something relevant to motorsport so I am glad about it.
+When I was studying I was part of the FSAE team at the University of Western Australia.
+Now I am still doing something relevant to motorsport, so I am glad about that.
 I started to use SimScale about a year ago.
 I don’t have a lot of hobbies, but designing and building race cars is one of them.”

 “My name is Roozbeh Mousavi.
 I work in Technische Universität Darmstadt (Germany) as a research associate in the field of the CFD simulation, specifically the CFD simulation of the cavitation flows.